2016 United States presidential election: Campaign finance

 Wall Street spent a record $2 billion trying to influence the 2016 United States presidential election.

-The following table is an overview of the money used in the campaign as it is reported to Federal Election Commission (FEC) and released in September 2016.
+The following table is an overview of the money used in the campaign as it was reported to Federal Election Commission (FEC) and released in September 2016.
 Outside groups are independent expenditure-only committees – also called PACs and SuperPACs.
 The sources of the numbers are the FEC and OpenSecrets.
 Some spending totals are not available, due to withdrawals before the FEC deadline.
-As of September 2016, ten candidates with ballot access have filed financial reports with the FEC.
+As of September 2016, ten candidates with ballot access had filed financial reports with the FEC.